Construction & Property CIS

 • Accidental non-compliance - contractors receiving unexpected penalties when inactivity periods expired

-The new system simplifies the position: for each month with no subcontractor payments, you either file a nil return OR notify HMRC in advance that you will not be making payments.
-The 6-month inactivity period system is being replaced with simpler monthly advance notification.
+The system now in force simplifies the position: for each month with no subcontractor payments, you either file a nil return OR notify HMRC in advance (no later than 14 days before the tax month starts) that you will not be making payments.
+Inactivity requests of up to 6 months remain available through the CIS online service and count as advance notification.
+HMRC has confirmed that penalties are only issued where contractors have neither submitted an inactivity request nor filed a return.

 Comparing current and future rules